Scheduled MonumentsEnglandHadrian's Wall and vallum from East Town House, Heddon-on-the-Wall to the A69 trunk road in wall mile 12

 What is Hadrian's Wall and vallum from East Town House, Heddon-on-the-Wall to the A69 trunk road in wall mile 12?

-Hadrian's Wall and vallum from East Town House, Heddon-on-the-Wall to the A69 trunk road is a scheduled ancient monument comprising a substantial stretch of the Roman frontier fortification constructed in the second century AD under the Emperor Hadrian.
+Hadrian's Wall and vallum from East Town House, Heddon-on-the-Wall to the A69 trunk road in wall mile 12 is a designated segment of the Roman frontier fortification constructed in the 2nd century AD under the Emperor Hadrian.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010617.

 Who is responsible for protecting Hadrian's Wall and vallum from East Town House, Heddon-on-the-Wall to the A69 trunk road in wall mile 12?